Mohan Rakesh: Cinematic adaptations

-His short stories were made into seriel named MITTI KE RANG by Doordaeshan in 1993.
+His short stories were made into serial named MITTI KE RANG by Doordarshan in 1993.

 Two of his literary works were adapted by the filmmaker Mani Kaul.
 The first film was Uski Roti made in 1969 based on the short story of the same name.
 For this film, Mohan Rakesh wrote the dialogs.
 The second film was Ashadh Ka Ek Din made in 1971, based on a play by Mohan Rakesh.